Canadian Tire 2026 Review: A Strategic Look at Canada’s Retail Powerhouse

 Canadian Tire Corporation (CTC) is a vertically integrated retail and financial services company headquartered in Toronto.
 Its operations span:

-- Over 500 Canadian Tire retail locations across Canada
+• Over 1,700 retail and gas locations across Canada

 Canadian Tire positions itself as Canada’s go-to retailer for automotive, home, and sports needs, leveraging an integrated model that combines physical stores, digital platforms, and financial services.